EndPointCorp/end-point-blog/2018/10/05/Datacenter-Relocation-Initiative.html.md

 **Some of the key issues the customer mentioned were:**<br>

 1\.
-How do we move the virtual environment to the new data center.<br>
+How do we move the virtual environment to the new data center.<br> <br>
 2\.
-How do we protect our assets during the relocation.<br>
+How do we protect our assets during the relocation.<br> <br>
 3\.
-How do we completely shut down the current data center and migrate seamlessly into the new data center.<br>
+How do we completely shut down the current data center and migrate seamlessly into the new data center.<br> <br>
 4\.
-How to update external DNS records without creating downtime to the web application available to the customers. <br>
+How to update external DNS records without creating downtime to the web application available to the customers. <br> <br>
 5\.
-How do we seamlessly allow our customers access to the secondary data center which will temporary house the critical systems during the migration. <br>
+How do we seamlessly allow our customers access to the secondary data center which will temporary house the critical systems during the migration. <br> <br>

 Key elements to have a successful migration project is to understand how, when and where to migrate critical and non-critical systems, and then give access to the systems once it completes the migration.
 Basically, before the day of the relocation, the goal is to relocate, or shutdown the systems residing in the data center being relocated.